Designed to stand the test of time

 “[Charles V. Harker] started the business with no money and he talked a couple local businessmen into investing,” Charles said.
 “Everyone loved Charlie Harker.
 He just was trustworthy.
 He was a man of his word.
 That was number one - his word was good as gold, so people trusted him.
 They invested with him and subsequently as business grew, he bought out the initial investors.”

-The Harkers attribute this good business to the people that have been part of this team, as well as longstanding Customers.
-Decisions have always been made based on what’s good for our people, and what’s good for our Customers.
+The Harkers attribute this good business to the people that have been part of this team, as well as longstanding customers.
+Decisions have always been made based on what’s good for our people, and what’s good for our customers.

-“We recognize we have to be there for our Customers,” Hagen said.
-“Seventy-five years don’t really mean a hill of beans without all the great people that work here at Mid-States that make it a family, make it the kind of place we have today, plus, most importantly, all the work we do for our Customers.”
+“We recognize we have to be there for our customers,” Hagen said.
+“Seventy-five years don’t really mean a hill of beans without all the great people that work here at Mid-States that make it a family, make it the kind of place we have today, plus, most importantly, all the work we do for our customers.”

 The leadership of Mid-States also makes sure to focus on planning ahead.
 While having a plan for today is great and all, it is even more important to focus on managing the business for five years, 10 years, 20 years, and beyond.